NoahLE/Developer-Notes/content/javascript/vue/vuex.md

 Vuex is a way of tracking the state of an application.
 This is an excellent way to have a single source of truth for an application.

+## To do

+* Testing section

+* Hot reloading section

 ## Notes

 When the state changes, Vue components that are subscribed to it change as well.

 The store cannot be directly mutated.
 Instead, committing `mutations` cause the store to update.

+Strict mode throws errors the state is mutated outside of mutation handlers.
+Do not use in production!

 ## Example